AkshayShirbhate09/Key_Perfromance_Analysis_for_Call_Centre/README.md

 2. **Data Preprocessing:** Cleaned and standardized the data to ensure accuracy and consistency.
 Utilized tools like Power Query Editor to handle missing values, remove duplicates, and format data appropriately.

-3. **Exploratory Data Analysis (EDA):** Conducted exploratory analysis to understand the distribution and patterns of KPIs.
-Utilized visualizations such as histograms, scatter plots, and box plots to identify trends and outliers.

-4. **KPI Analysis:** Analyzed various KPIs including average handle time (AHT), first call resolution (FCR) rate, service level agreement (SLA) compliance, and customer satisfaction scores.
-Evaluated these metrics to assess call center performance and effectiveness.

-5. **Visualizations:** Created visually appealing charts and graphs using emojis for added context.
+3. **Visualizations:** Created visually appealing charts and graphs using emojis for added context.
 Utilized visuals such as bar charts, line graphs, and pie charts to present findings in an easy-to-understand format.

-6. **Findings and Recommendations:** Summarized key findings and insights derived from the analysis.
+4. **Findings and Recommendations:** Summarized key findings and insights derived from the analysis.
 Provided actionable recommendations for improving call center performance based on the identified areas of improvement.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🔍 **Findings:**